clslafter/BlackjackProject/README.md

 I also learned how to use returns to exit methods before all the method code was run.

+I learned that placing certain conditions before others is important, especially in the dealer's turn, where the condition for bust needs to be placed before the condition for over 17 in order for the hands to evaluate properly.

+I also learned how to use a do while loop to only loop in the play again method if the user did not give a valid option.

 ## Technologies Used